SeemPaul/Carwash-Inventory-Systems/README.md

 # Carwash-Inventory-System
   A web-based inventory management system designed for carwash businesses.
 This system helps track products, monitor stock levels, log services, manage suppliers and categories, and generate reports for inventory usage.

+  This project was developed as an inventory-focused system for managing carwash products, services, stock usage, and reports.
+It demonstrates skills in database management, backend development, frontend design, and system analysis.

 ## Features
 - User login system
 - Dashboard with inventory statistics